swatson-phillips/GT-CS-3312-SampleRepo/HowTos/Using Github and ZenHub for CS 3312.md

 # Using ZenHub for Free

 Here are the ways that you can use ZenHub for free for academic use.
+[Here is a description of the different account limitations](https://docs.github.com/en/get-started/learning-about-github/githubs-products#github-free-for-user-accounts)

 1. Use a person account instead of a team "[Organization](https://docs.github.com/en/organizations)" with public or private repos.
 If you'd like more information about the differences in accounts, here is a nice [article](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts).
 2. Use a team "[Organization](https://docs.github.com/en/organizations)" with public repos